• State Regulations in Rhode Island

 • Get every agreement in writing.

-Buying or Selling Without Paperwork
+Buying or Selling a RI Car Without Paperwork

 Buyers should beware―if a person attempts to sell you a vehicle without a title, you probably want to pass.
 Not having a title could signal that the seller doesn't have permission to sell the car or possibly doesn't even own it.